+Target Long-term Expected

-Asset Class Target Allocation Long-term Expected Real Rate Return
+Asset Class Allocation Real Rate Return

+Equity

-Public Equity 50.00% 4.45%
+Public Equity 50.00% 5.90%

-Private Equity 10.00% 10.15%
+Private Equity 10.00% 11.73%

+Fixed Income

-Core Bonds 10.00% 0.28%
+Core Bonds 10.00% 2.45%

-High yield 10.00% 2.28%
+Specialty Credit/High Yield 10.00% 3.65%

+Cash 0.00% 1.39%

+Inflation Protected

-Real Estate 7.00% 3.67%
+Real Estate 7.00% 4.99%

-Real Return 13.00% 4.07%
+Real Return 13.00% 5.15%

-Cash 0.00% -0.91%

-Total 100.00%
+Expected Term Inflation Assumption 100% 5.75%

+Long Term Inflation Assumption 2.50%

+Expected Nominal Return for Portfolio 8.25%

-Discount rate - Single discount rates used to measure the total OPEB liability for the year ended June 30, 2022 was 5.70% for CERS Non-hazardous plans.
-The single discount rates are based on the expected rate of return on OPEB plan investments of 6.25%, and a municipal bond rate of 1.92%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2021.
+Discount rate - Single discount rates used to measure the total OPEB liability for the year ended June 30, 2023 was 5.93% for CERS Non-hazardous plans.
+The single discount rates are based on the expected rate of return on OPEB plan investments of 6.50%, and a municipal bond rate of 3.86%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2023.
 Based on the stated assumptions and the projection of cash flows as of each fiscal year ending, each plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
 Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the plan.
 However, the cost associated with the implicit employer subsidy was not included in the calculation of the plans' actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the plans' trusts.
 Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.
-The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the ACFR.

 The projection of cash flows used to determine the single discount rate must include an assumption regarding future employer contributions made each year.
 Future contributions are projected assuming that each participating employer in each insurance plan contributes the actuarially determined employer contribution each future year calculated in accordance with the current funding policy, as most recently revised by House Bill 8, passed during the 2021 legislative session.
-The assumed future employer contributions reflect the provisions of House Bill 362 (passed during the 2018 legislative session) which limit the increases to the employer contribution rates to 12% over the prior fiscal year through June 30 2028, for the CERS plans.
+The assumed future employer contributions reflect the provisions of House Bill 362 (passed during the 2018 legislative session) which limit the increases to the employer contribution rates to 12% over the prior fiscal year through June 30 2028 for the CERS plans.